 By now many of us will have booked our summer holiday, but worryingly not everyone will have purchased their travel insurance.
-Research conducted by ABTA last summer* indicates that the number of people travelling abroad without insurance is on the rise, potentially putting millions of people at risk of expensive medical bills.
+Research conducted by ABTA last summer* indicated that just over one in five (21%) holidaymakers said they had travelled without insurance in the last year, putting themselves at risk of being liable for cancellation costs and medical bills.

-To avoid problems, the UK government and tour operators strongly advise holidaymakers to buy suitable insurance before travelling.
+To avoid problems, companies like ABTA as well as the UK government and many tour operators strongly advise holidaymakers to buy suitable insurance before travelling.
 Your holidays are a great time to relax, so don’t make your holiday memorable for all the wrong reasons by neglecting your insurance needs.

 Before you travel

 It’s best to buy your travel insurance as soon as you’ve booked your holiday, to ensure you’re fully covered against any cancellation costs or pre-trip illnesses.
 By taking out a policy early you could potentially save yourself thousands if you have to cancel your trip, and it’s one less thing to worry about before you travel.

 If you’re travelling to the EU make sure you apply for a European Health Insurance Card (EHIC), or check your current one’s not out-of-date.
 This free card entitles you to state-provided healthcare in any European country you visit.
 But remember, this isn’t an alternative to travel insurance.
 It doesn’t cover any private medical healthcare or costs, being flown back to the UK, or lost or stolen property.

 It’s easy to assume that you’re automatically covered for all possible mishaps, but this isn’t always the case.
 Policies can vary widely with particular requirements for insurance to cover cruises, certain sports and a range of leisure activities.